webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Serverless computing is a cloud computing model in which the **provider manages the servers and infrastructure that run applications**.
 Users simply write the code and the provider takes care of the rest.
 - Machine Learning/Artificial Intelligence (AI)
   - Machine learning and artificial intelligence are technologies that allow **computers to learn and make decisions without being explicitly programmed**.
-  - AI **simulates human intelligence** by providing structured, semi-structured, and unstructured data and solving complex problems.
+  - **AI simulates human intelligence** by providing structured, semi-structured, and unstructured data and **solving complex problems**.
 AI accomplishes this by using a set of rules to manage its analysis.
   - Machine Learning (ML) is a subset of AI.
-The goal of ML is to **make accurate predictions** by extracting data based on learned information and experience.
+The **goal of ML** is to **make accurate predictions** by extracting data based on learned information and experience.
 ML systems are not explicitly programmed to find a particular outcome.
 Instead, they are programmed to learn from provided data and then make accurate decisions based on what they’ve learned.
 - Shared Responsibility Model
   - The shared responsibility model is a cloud computing model where the **provider and the user share responsibility for security and compliance**.
   - The **CSP is responsible for securing the underlying infrastructure**.
 CSPs will typically provide **physical security** for the datacenter as well as **isolate data** between customers.